SAT Tips: Math Section

 * Remember that number lines, graphs, and coordinate systems are drawn to scale unless otherwise stated.

-* However, if you're told that a figure is not drwan to scale, remember that lengths and angles may not be shown accurately.
+* However, if you're told that a figure is not drawn to scale, remember that lengths and angles may not be shown accurately.

 * Take each solution one step at a time.
 Some seemingly difficult questions are really just a series of easy questions.

 Of course, the best way to improve in math is practice, practice, practice.
-In the Kaplan SAT Math Workbook you will receive techniques and strategies for conquering the math questions on the SAT.
-The book is designed so that you can tackle one section (about 30 minutes) at a time.
-Practicing one section a day would definitely help to improve your SAT math scores.
+We have lots of SAT practice questions, techniques and strategies for conquering the math questions on the SAT.
+Practicing one section (about 30 minutes) a day would definitely help to improve your SAT math scores.